 As I wanted the bottom of the footwell to be on the same level as the cockpit floor, I cut out a small piece and lined things up (horizontally) before cutting out the bit bit.

 All cut out.
 Footwell extension sits nicely in line with the floor of the cockpit, and I've filed down the edges to make everything smooth and flowing.

 Note: When I was cutting the hole I noticed that when I reached this [see below] area, the resistance on the drill bit became very strong.
 So, suspecting something untoward was going on I stopped and did some investigation, primarily with the tape measure.
-And low and behold I found out the hole I needed to cut was not as big as the template suggests.
+And low-and-behold I found out the hole I needed to cut was not as big as the template suggested.
 I then continued to cut using the vertical line of the cockpit as my guide and you can see how much didn't need to be cut out.
 I will fix the damaged edge with some resin.

 Final fitting with a some self tappers.
 Not sure if I'll use bolts yet.
 I'll decide when I get the chassis and see what I have to work with.